thunderbird/webext-docs/menus.rst

    .. api-member::
       :name: [``displayedFolder``]
       :type: (:ref:`folders.MailFolder`)
-      :annotation:

       The displayed folder, if the context menu was opened in the message list.
-The ``accountsRead`` permission is required.
+The :permission:`accountsRead` permission is required.

    .. api-member::
       :name: [``frameId``]
       :type: (integer)
-      :annotation:

       The id of the frame of the element where the context menu was clicked.